 “Yes, last week.”

 “Perhaps Tina came to visit the grave?”
-Christophe suggests.
+Christopher suggests.

 “I strongly doubt it,” the woman sneers coldly.